Does Skincare Expire? Everything You Need to Know About Skincare Expiration Dates

 Are Cosmetics And Skincare Products The Same Thing?

-Also known as “color cosmetics” or makeup, these products are designed to temporarily enhance, conceal, or alter the appearance of the skin.
-They sit on the surface of the skin and do not alter its biological behavior.
+Cosmetics (also called colour cosmetics or makeup) are designed to temporarily alter the appearance of the skin — foundation, mascara, blush, lipstick.
+They sit on the surface of the skin rather than penetrating it.

 Do not guess when it comes to your skincare.
 Because skincare products often contain “active” ingredients (like Vitamin C, Retinol, or Acids), using them past their expiration date can cause chemical burns, breakouts, or severe irritation.